-It’s that time of year again — Thanksgiving is here and people are making plans for the holidays.
+It’s that time of year again — the Christmas season is here and people are making plans for the holidays.
 This can be a challenging time of year when planning family visits and holiday travel while coparenting.

 Coparents can decide together to stray from their possession schedule to accommodate holiday activities and travel.
-If you or the other parent would like to do this, it is important to give the them advance notice and time to work out the details.
+If you or the other parent would like to do this, it is important to give them advance notice and time to work out the details.
 It’s important during this time to review any and all court orders.
 You should also be ready to discuss the possibility of make-up visitation time in the event that your coparenting holiday schedule disrupts your regular visitation agreement.

 Guidelines for Coparenting During Holidays